HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 - `val_throw(v)` and `val_rethrow(v)` : throw the value `v` as an exception.

-- `failure(msg)` : throw a *failure* exception using a constant C string as error message.
-This is a convenient way of handling errors in your primitives, since the exception will contain your error message as well as the C filename and the line where the error occured.
+- `failure(msg)` : throw a *failure* exception using a constant C string as the error message.
+This is a convenient way of handling errors in your primitives since the exception will contain your error message as well as the C filename and the line where the error occurred.

 - `bfailure(buf)` : same as `failure`, but uses a *buffer* instead of a constant string.